MicroFocus/ALMOctaneJavaRESTSDK/README.md

 Currently the admin sections are not available using generated entities - but the CRUD functions are available

 ## What's New
+* 15.1.40
+  * Added support for basic authentication
 * 15.1.20
   * Enable entity generation using the tech preview api mode.
 Adds more entities and fields
   * Manipulate test scripts using the SDK.
 See `TestExample` in the `sdk-usage-examples` module for more information
   * Able to get the context for space and workspace admins
   * FIX for [Bug 97](https://github.com/MicroFocus/ALMOctaneJavaRESTSDK/issues/97).
 Logging uses the slf4j paradigm for formatting strings
   * Internal fix to enable OctaneClassFactory too be set by the Builder
 * 15.0.40.1
   * FIX for [Bug 79](https://github.com/MicroFocus/ALMOctaneJavaRESTSDK/issues/79).
 User defined lists are now created with a `_` in front of the package name when using the generator to ensure Java convention is followed
 * 15.0.40
   * Get the server version using the `SiteAdmin` API.
 This matches the `serverurl/admin/server/version` REST call
   * The way that the API mode can be set has changed.
-It is now easier to set the technical preview by using the *APIMode* interface and default classes.
+It is now easier to set the technical preview by using the * APIMode* interface and default classes.
 Other modes can be set as well.
 See Javadoc for more details
 * 15.0.20
   * Lists are now created in their own classes.
 The package name is based on the list's logical name.
 This was necessary due to non-unique list names.
 In order to try to preserve backward compatibility the actual class name should be the same but are now in separate packages.
 That means that in the best case only imports need to be changed.
     * In addition to this list names need to conform to Java standards.
 If a list name starts with an illegal character such as a number then the name will start with a '$'.
   * Due to a bug on Octane - the *run_history* entity's ID is marked as an integer as opposed to a string.
 This causes an issue in the entity generation.
 Therefore the *run_history* entity will not be generated until this bug is fixed in Octane
 * 12.60.41
   * Float fields now supported via FloatFieldModel if they are enabled on the Octane server.
   * Change to maven group id: com.microfocus.adm.almoctane.sdk